Executive Order Nº 43. Regulation for the Storage of Hazardous Substances

-Shower and eyewash systems for warehouses with hazardous substances
+Shower and eyewash systems

 The obligation of having showers and emergency eye wash systems has been extended to common warehouses that store more than 6 tons of hazardous substances.
 Therefore, now both common warehouses with more than 6 tons and hazardous substances storages must have such system.

-Fire detection and extinguishing system
+Fire detection and extinguishing system for hazardous substances

 The obligation of having an examination program for the fire detection and extinguishing system in hazardous substances warehouses is added.
 The minimum frequency for these examinations varies from 3 months to 1 year, depending on the system used.